osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 property, respectively.
 That means that osm2pgsql will find the files again even if you start it from a different current working directory.
 If you need to move the flat node or style file somewhere else, you can do that.
-The next time you run osm2pgsql, add the `--flat-nodes` or `-S, --style` option again with the new file name and osm2pgsql will use the new name and update the properties table accordingly.
+The next time you run osm2pgsql, add the `-F, --flat-nodes` or `-S, --style` option again with the new file name and osm2pgsql will use the new name and update the properties table accordingly.